larobitrumpet/maze/README.md

 ```
 Choosing only the newest is equivelent to the Recursive Backtracking algorithm and choosing only randomly is equivelent to Prim's algorithm.

+You will then be asked to select a tile set.
+This will determine how the maze looks.

 ## License

 This application is licensed under the [MIT License](LICENSE)